 In many of these cases, the dog owner claims that the injured person did one of these things, and the injured party insists they didn’t.
 It can be frustrating to be in this position, but resist the urge to argue with the dog’s owner.

 If you can, ask for their name and contact information and inquire about insurance.
-If they refuse, write down their description (as well as the dog’s description) to the best of your ability.
+If they refuse, write down their description (as well as the dog’s description) to the fullest extent of your ability.

 It’s also helpful to get a license plate number if they leave in a car or an address if they go back into a nearby residence.